Search

 Click the link to take your SUGAR Addiction assessment to take the screening assessment.

 It’s easy!
-Book a Discovery Call and find out how taking a SUGAR Evaluation can help you find a way forward from the misery of sugar and food addiction.
+Book a Discovery Call and find out how taking a SUGAR Evaluation can help you find a way forward from the misery of sugar and ultra-processed food addiction.

 The first part of the interview collects demographic information and creates your unique code to ensure anonymity and confidentiality.
 We will also ask if you consent to your anonymous data being used for research and quality improvement.